silhol/HS-Recipes/README.md

 So my friend (Susanna Kallio) and I created this little python script.
 Some recipes require you to login (so please do that before you use the script for those recipes that require a login!).

 For smooth working, please update your chrome browser to the newest version and restart the browser.
 And it also helps to update the packages used by this program (in particular anything related to browser handling).
+If you get an error "chrome driver incomptability", thats this issue....

 ## Functionalities